vortisrd/trew_easydeliveries/README.md

 **function callback**
 It returns ***true*** when you complete a delivery, ***not_enough_items*** if you run out of items in the middle of a delivery mission, ***delivery_cancelled*** if your delivery was cancelled, **dead** if you die and ***false*** for other reasons.

+--

+I hope you guys like it! :smiley: